ehmatthes/pcc/chapter_17/README.md

 for repo_dict in repo_dicts:
     names.append(repo_dict['name'])

-    # Some projects lack a description, which causes an error when
-    #  labeling bars.
-Specify a label if there's no description.
+    # Get the project description, if one is available.
     description = repo_dict['description']
     if not description:
         description = "No description provided."